thruthesky/super_library/docs/feed_api.md

 Feed is often use after a data was created. e.g. A user post a data, then we create the feed of this user followers using the information from the data.

-Created feeds will have the following fields and will be added to other user's feed: /follow/feed/$otherUid/$dataKey
+Created feeds will have the following fields and will be added to followers feed of the current user:

+/follow/feed/$otherUid/$dataKey

 ```json
 /follow